-Do you need a company solution?
+Do you need a personal or company solution?

 Are you using it for movies or custom videos clips?